 After implementing the payments solutions, determine if you were able to receive all expected funds and if the clients, on the other hand, were charged with high fees.
 It’s important to know if you received the correct amount since any discrepancies can set you back on your financial goals.

-Does the solution work with your existing accounting software, payment gateways, and management systems?
+Does the solution work with your existing small business accounting software, payment gateways, and management systems?
 The finest systems will connect all of these tools for a complete financial picture.

 Many business-to-business payments entail cross-border transactions.
 Does the payment platform convert numerous foreign currencies into USD/EUR automatically?
 Is it compatible with your supplier and vendor regions?
 What are the international transaction fees?